Last Updated on September 28, 2023 by Turner Thornton

 The Texas Attorney General’s Office is required to report the amount of child support you owe and the amount that has been paid to the credit reporting agencies.
 So if you are behind, don’t be surprised to see your credit scores drop.

 Behind on Child Support?
-Speak to Experienced Attorney.
+Speak to an Experienced Attorney.

 As you can see, Texas has a zero-tolerance approach when it comes to child support.
 If you have lost your job or are struggling to make your payments, it is important to speak to an experienced attorney who can assist you in having your child support lowered.